dungngo99/codecrafters-redis-java/README.md

 1. A **Master node** handles both read and write requests, while **Replica nodes** serve read-only requests.

-2. When clients send writes to the Master, it propagates the changes to all connected Replicas as a stream of bytes.
+2. When clients send write requests to the Master, it propagates the changes to all connected Replicas as a stream of bytes.

 There are two main aspects of replication: